 Pokhara Travel Guide

-Pokhara is divided into two parts - the lakeside and the bazaar area.
-The actual town or bazaar of Pokhara is set back from the lake, while the lakeside has become the main tourist-orientated zone brimming with bakeries, international restaurants, shops, souvenirs and woven handicrafts, bookshops, hotels and guesthouses.
+Pokhara divides into two parts: the bazaar and the lakeside.
+The actual town or bazaar of Pokhara is set back from the lake, while the lakeside has become the main tourist and entertainment zone, brimming with bakeries, international restaurants, shops, souvenir and craft stalls, bookshops, hotels, and guesthouses.

 Become our Pokhara Travel Expert

 We are looking for contributors for our Pokhara travel guide.
 If you are a local, a regular traveller to Pokhara or a travel professional with time to contribute and answer occasional forum questions, please contact us.